chuajiesheng/reloop/Docs/source/quick_reference.rst

 Predicates represent relational data inside our model definitions.
 If your data contains e.g. a relation ``R(String, String, Integer)``, it is possible to define a predicate inside RLP that maps to this specific relation.
 RLP distinguishes between two types of predicates:

 1. **BooleanPredicates**
    can be used to determine if a tuple is part of the relation.
-It will return True or False
+It will return True or False |br|
+   ``boolean_predicate(name, arity)``
 2. **NumericPredicates**
    can be used to get numerical data from a LogKb for using it in mathematical expressions.
-It can also be interpreted as a function.
+It can also be interpreted as a function. |br|
+   ``numeric_predicate(name, arity)``

 SubSymbols
 ............